saegel/wattson-abstract-rtu/README.md

     - sending the query for `set_IO`, `get_IO`, or or its related-datapoint versions on an attached datapoint failed for some other reason
     - changing the cot for an unattached datapoint or trying to set it to an invalid value
-    - trying to set/get IOs with an invalid typeID for the given datapoint or if the corresponding IO does not lie in the IEC104-range for this typeID
+    - trying to set/get IOs with an invalid type_id for the given datapoint or if the corresponding IO does not lie in the IEC104-range for this type_id
 3. `INFO`
     - whenever the `self.started` status changes
     - time [s] it took to setup a client (if applicable)